 How to set up only one application in kiosk mode?

 The kiosk mode single application or COSU (Company Owned, Single Use), is a management mode made for devices dedicated to a single or very specific task.
-It is the most suitable solution for self-service mobile fleets (shops, museums, librairies, etc) or for single task management.
+It is the most suitable solution for self-service mobile fleets or for single task management.
 When the option is activated, the final user is not able to access anything else than the application defined by its company: settings, home screen and status bar are not available.

 – Go on to the Policy